 The 3-day symposium considered three topics: Latest research on observed and predicted changes in the Arctic sea ice environment; present and future impact of these changes on Arctic operations; and emerging Arctic policy issues on national and international levels.

 Video clips of each speaker as well as PowerPoint presentations are now freely available for viewing and download from the website https://www.star.nesdis.noaa.gov/Ice2017/.

 The Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research (AWI) is a member of the Helmholtz Association (HGF) and funded by federal and state government.
 AWI focuses on polar and marine research in a variety of disciplines such as biology, oceanography, geology, geochemistry and geophysics thus allowing multidisciplinary approaches to scientific goals.

 The CryoSat-2 Level 4 Sea Ice Elevation, Freeboard, and Thickness data set is now available at NSIDC: http://nsidc.org/data/RDEFT4

 Dr François Massonnet, member of the APPLICATE consortium and team member of WP4: Support for Arctic observing system design, spent part of summer 2017 in the United States in the context of his research on sea ice predictability and data assimilation.

-The July report for the 2017 Sea Ice Outlook (SIO) is now available.
+The August report for the 2017 Sea Ice Outlook (SIO) is now available.
 The SIO is an activity of the Sea Ice Prediction Network project (SIPN) as a contribution to the Study of Environmental Arctic Change (SEARCH).
 The goal of the SIO is to improve Arctic sea ice prediction on seasonal time-scales.